awsdocs/aws-java-developer-guide-v2/doc_source/setup-project-maven.rst

 Create a New Maven Package
 ==========================

-To create a basic Maven package, open a terminal (command line) window and run the following.
+To create a basic Maven package, open a terminal (command line) window and run the following command.

 .. code-block:: sh